Floor Buffer Scrubbing

 Wipe down any walls or baseboards that may have gotten some overspray.
 Use a wet/dry vacuum like our trot mop wet vacuum with squeegee.
 Vacuums with a front mounted squeegee will simplify the process greatly, but any vacuum with a tool kit that is approved for wet recovery can be used.
 An auto scrubber could also be used to recover the solution.

-If a floor drain is present you can use something similar to our food service floor squeegee to push the solution towards a drain or outdoors.
+If a floor drain is present you can use something similar to our floor squeegee to push the solution towards a drain or outdoors.
 If floors are still damp, they can be extremely slippery, so it is a good idea to leave your wet floor signs out and place a 3-speed floor dryer or two out to eliminate the moisture.

 Clean Up -